For healthcare providers

 3. Choose your words with compassion.

-The words you say, how you say them, and your body posture can all affect a person's pain journey and the amount of suffering they may experience.
-Steer clear of jargon and using language that could unintentionally cause any invalidation, fear, or anxiety.
-Phrases like "bone on bone, wear and tear, degenerative disease, you look normal, you'll be fine, the pain is in your head, and you're the worst case I've ever seen" can cause a person to feel less believed, become guarded, withdraw from activity, and focus on the worst.
+- Steer clear of language that could unintentionally cause invalidation, fear, or anxiety.
+Phrases like "bone on bone, wear and tear, degenerative disease, you look normal, you'll be fine, the pain is in your head, there's nothing more I can do for you, and you're the worst case I've ever seen" can cause a person to feel less believed, become guarded, withdraw from activity, and focus on the worst.

 4. Incorporate active self-management strategies in your recommendations.